keyeMyria/Singular/README.md

 # Singular
 This is my version of a word game.
 Enter as  many words as possible before the clock runs out, without repeating any.

-Scoring Style is an option via segment control (Boggle, Scrabble & Words With Friends)
+#Scoring Style is an option via segment control (Boggle, Scrabble & Words With Friends)
 - Boggle-style scoring
 - Scrabble-style scoring
 - Words With Friends-style scoring

-Player Select (1-7)
+#Player Select (1-7)
 - Single player mode
 - Multi-player mode; and the # of players (up to seven) NOT WORKING!!!

-Gameplay
+#Gameplay
 - Users are presented with a three second countdown modal
 - Users have 60 seconds to enter as many correctly spelled words into the field as possible.

-Strikes
+#Strikes
 - Entering a previously submitted word
 - Misspelling a word for submission
 - Submitting an entry with no characters (blank/null)

+#Audio Player
+- Listen to music while you spell

-Records / Dictionary
+#Records / Dictionary
 - Enter words to practice spelling
 - select words enterd for definitions
 - Enable/Download different dictionaries in different languages for localization.

 <p align="center">
   <img src="https://github.com/dlr4life/Singular/blob/master/Singular/Assets.xcassets/IMG_0081.imageset/IMG_0081.PNG" width="350" title="hover text">